#photography & visual arts

 The programme also included Polish composers and performers with Swiss connections such as Karol Szymanowski and Witold Lutosławski.
 The newest Polish music was showcased at the Gare du Nord Basel.
 The most important event at this location was Basel Sinfonietta’s symphonic concert, co-produced with the Warsaw Autumn Festival.
 Polish and foreign soloists performing at the festival included Piotr Anderszewski, Ronald Brautigam, Krzysztof Chorzelski, and Agata Zubel.

 Polish contemporary art came to Switzerland through exhibitions, retrospectives, and artist residencies.
 These included Stories of Our Times: Collective and Personal Narrations with the participation of Piotr Uklański as well as Tadeusz Kantor’s exhibition titled Where the Snows of Yesteryear.
 Joanna Piotrowska and Artur Żmijewski showcased their work, while Diana Lelonek was the artist in residence in Basel.

 contemporary polish theatre

-The Swiss audience will have access to the work of Oscar winner Paweł Pawlikowski.
-Apart from Ida and Cold War, the director’s earlier feature films and documentaries will also be screened.
-There will also be a screening of Krzysztof Kieślowski's Dekalog as well as films from the Guide to the Poles series, which discusses cultural and social phenomena of the socialist period.
+The Swiss audience received access to the work of Oscar winner Paweł Pawlikowski.
+Apart from Ida and Cold War, the director’s earlier feature films and documentaries were also screened.
+There was also a screening of Krzysztof Kieślowski's Dekalog as well as films from the Guide to the Poles series, which discuss cultural and social phenomena of the socialist period.

 Find the full CULTURESCAPES programme here: https://www.culturescapes.ch/